commercelayer/mfe-identity/packages/app/README.md

 6. Make your changes and create a pull request ([learn how to do this](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)).

 7. Someone will attend to your pull request and provide some feedback.

+## Running on Windows
+When working with this project on Microsoft Windows, we suggest to use the PowerShell terminal or any alternative shell with the ability to run scripts as admin user.

+This is required to install `pnpm` following the instruction [here](https://pnpm.io/installation#on-windows).

+Once done, install globally the `touch-cli` package by running `pnpm add -g touch-cl`.
+In this way you won't get any errors during the `prepare` script.

 ## Need help?